-ULDA guidelines provide guidance on how to achieve the UDA-wide criteria.
-The guidelines are available on the ULDA website at www. ulda.qld.gov.au
+The ULDA has prepared a number of guidelines providing more detail regarding how to achieve the UDA development requirements.
+The guidelines are available on the ULDA website at www.ulda.qld.gov.au

-3.1.3 Levels of assessment
+3.1.2 Levels of assessment

-Table 2: Levels of assessment prescribe for each zone:
+Table 2 Levels of assessment prescribes for each zone:

-- (i) UDA exempt development (column 1) - (ii) UDA self assessable development (column 2) - (iii) UDA assessable development which is permissible (column 3A) - (iv) UDA assessable development which is prohibited (column 3B).
+- (i) UDA exempt development (column 1) - (ii) UDA self-assessable development (column 2) - (iii) UDA assessable development which is permissable (column 3A) - (iv) UDA assessable development which is prohibited (column 3B).